Online therapy for depression and low mood

 What counselling for depression can help with

-• feel more connected to yourself, other people, and everyday life
+- feel more connected to yourself and others

-The aim is not just to get through each day, but to help things feel more manageable and more hopeful over time.
+The aim is to help things feel more manageable and more hopeful over time.

 What sessions are like